-- to innovation is in place across the Group - trials and collaborating with cement suppliers and other companies innovating in this space. - professional associations and industry activities around the world. - the Group. - · Continued investment in both external and internal equipment manufacture
+- Innovation in low-carbon materials (cement, concrete, cement-free binders), by carrying out field trials and collaborating with cement suppliers and other companies innovating in this space. - Digitisation initiatives focusing on strategy of facilitating equipment and operational data capture. - We take a leadership role in the geotechnical industry, with many of our team playing key roles in professional associations and industry activities around the world. - · Global product teams set standards, provide guidance and disseminate best practice across the Group. - · Continued investment in both external and internal equipment manufacture